shakibmostahid/operations-intelligence-module/README.md

 - Deactivating a user removes their active database sessions.
 - Session lifetime is 120 minutes of inactivity.

+## Key User Flows

+1. Sign in with a seeded account.
+Users with temporary passwords must choose a new password before continuing.
+2. Review dashboard metrics, trends, system uptime, assigned work, routed alerts, and unresolved SLA breaches.
+3. Create an incident with severity, tags, assignment, description, and an optional SLA deadline.
+4. Search and filter the incident list by status, severity, assignee, tag, SLA state, and creation date.
+5. Open an incident to review its details, duration, SLA state, activity timeline, and generated operational summary.
+6. Authorized users can comment, move status forward or backward, escalate with a reason, add RCA notes, and resolve the incident.
+7. Administrators can create users and activate or deactivate accounts within their role permissions.
+8. Export the filtered incident list as CSV or an individual incident as PDF.

 ## Incident Workflow

 Incidents begin with `open` status and support: